 A promotion review examines the candidate's record with respect to the criteria as set forth in Section II.A.5.
 Unless appointed at a barrier step, at least one positive merit will normally be required before a candidate is reviewed for promotion.
-The question of acceleration should not be an issue in promotion to Associate Professor and Professor cases; the issue is whether the candidate has met the criteria, not whether the criteria have been met in a particular time frame.

 A promotion involves reviewing the overall career and reviewing bodies should consider where to place the candidate relative to their record.
-For placement at a higher step, the candidates record with respect to expectations for the proposed step should be clearly articulated.
-The Department Letter must offer specific recommendations for placement and rationale in support of these recommendations.
+For placement at a higher step, the candidate's record with respect to expectations for the proposed step should be clearly articulated in the department letter.
+In the absence of such justification, acceleration criteria will apply.
 There is no appeal process for decisions on placements.

 If a higher than normal placement is proposed by the Dean, the Department will be asked to provide a vote on the proposal.
 If a higher than normal placement is proposed by CAP, the Dean and the Department will be asked to provide a vote on the proposal.
 If a higher than normal placement is proposed by the Provost, the Department, Dean and CAP will be asked to provide a vote on the proposal.
+Unanimous positive support, excluding abstentions, for a proposed placement renders it unnecessary to vote on any lower placements.

-In cases where the departmental recommendation for a normal promotion is negative, there must also be a vote on a lateral promotion.
+Only in cases where the departmental recommendation for a normal placement promotion is either negative or is positive but substantially mixed (i.e., one-third or more of the votes cast, excluding abstentions, are negative) should a vote on lateral promotion be taken.
 In cases where the departmental recommendation for promotion is negative and instead a merit is recommended, all subsequent reviewing bodies must address the merit as well as the promotion.